 * To whom correspondence should be addressed.

+& Present address: Research Institute of Molecular Pathology, Campus Vienna Biocenter, 1030 Vienna, AT

 # Present address: Synpromics Ltd, Roslin Innovation Centre, Easter Bush Campus, Midlothian EH25 9RG, UK

+$ Present address: Biomathematics and Statistics Scotland, Craigiebuckler, Aberdeen, AB15 8QH, UK

 Abstract

-The biological importance of changes in RNA expression is reflected by the wide variety of tools available to characterise these changes from RNA-seq data.
+The biological importance of measuring changes in RNA expression is reflected by the wide variety of tools available to characterise these changes from RNA-seq data.
 Several tools exist for detecting Differential Transcript isoform Usage (DTU) from aligned or assembled RNA-seq data, but few exist for DTU detection from alignment-free RNA-seq quantifications.
 We present the RATs, an R package that identifies DTU transcriptome-wide directly from transcript abundance estimates.
 RATs is unique in applying bootstrapping to estimate the reliability of detected DTU events and shows good performance at all replication levels (median false positive fraction < 0.05).
-We compare RATs to two existing DTU tools, DRIMSeq & SUPPA2, using two publicly available simulated RNA-seq datasets and a published human RNA-seq dataset, in which 248 genes have been previously identified as displaying significant DTU.
-RATs with default threshold values on the simulated Human data has a sensitivity of 0.55, a Matthews correlation coefficient of 0.71).
-47 DRIMSeq has similar FDR performance to RATs (0.0), but worse sensitivity (0.RATs and DRIMseq use different methods for measuring DTU effect-sizes complicating the comparison of results between these tools, however, for a likelihood-ratio threshold of 30,.
-Applying the same thresholds for SUPPA2 results in a higher sensitivity (0.61) but poorer FDR performance (0.33). , outperforming both other tools and a False Discovery Rate (FDR) of 0.0These differences persist for the simulated drosophila dataset.
-On the published human RNA-seq dataset the greatest agreement between the tools tested is 53%, observed between RATs and SUPPA2.
+We compare RATs to three existing DTU tools, DRIMSeq, DEXSeq & SUPPA2, using two publicly available simulated RNA-seq datasets and a published human RNA-seq dataset, in which 248 genes have been previously identified as displaying significant DTU.
+RATs (with its default parameters) performs consistently well across all the datasets tested and is at, or near, the top of the rankings for all measures of tool performance (False Discovery Rate, Matthews correlation coefficient & sensitivity).
+All the tools perform better on the simulated drosophila dataset than on the simulated human data, reflecting the difference in transcriptomal complexity of the two species, however the relative ranking of tool performance persists.
+On the published human RNA-seq dataset the highest agreement between the tools is 53%, observed between RATs and SUPPA2.
 The bootstrapping quality filter in RATs is responsible for removing the majority of DTU events called by SUPPA2 that are not reported by RATs.
 All methods, including the previously published qRT-PCR of three of the 248 detected DTU events, were found to be sensitive to annotation differences between Ensembl v60 and v87.

 Contact: n.j.schurch@dundee.ac.uk, g.j.barton@dundee.ac.uk, g.g.simpson@dundee.ac.uk